This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Here’s my guide to the best things to do, where to eat and where to stay with three days in Budapest, Hungary.
+Here’s my Budapest long weekend guide, featuring the best things to do in Budapest in winter, plus where to eat and where to stay with three days in Budapest, Hungary.

 I was recently going through some of my Europe photos from last year and stumbled upon all the Christmas shots from Budapest.
-So, I thought it was definitely time to publish my guide – before the season ends and I have to wait another year 😉 From the best things to do to where I recommend you stay, here’s how I spent a winter’s long weekend in Budapest, Hungary.
+So, I thought it was definitely time to publish my guide – before the season ends and I have to wait another year 😏.
+From the best things to do in Budapest in winter to where I recommend you stay, here’s how I spent a winter’s long weekend in Budapest, Hungary.